A Laplace transform approach to $C$-semigroups on a $\mathcal{T}_{\varepsilon, \lambda}$-complete random normed module: Introduction

-The theory of $C$-semigroups on a Banach space $X$ is an important generalization of $C_{0}$-semigroups on $X$, which has received much attention since 1987 \cite{Davies} and provides power tools for dealing with ill-posed abstract Cauchy problems \cite{deLaubenfels1}.
+The theory of $C$-semigroups on a Banach space $X$ is an important generalization of $C_{0}$-semigroups on $X$ \cite{Davies,Miyadera86} and provides power tools for dealing with ill-posed abstract Cauchy problems \cite{deLaubenfels1}.
 Recently, the study of operator semigroups in random normed modules has also obtained some progress \cite{Thang19,Zhangliu13,Zhangliuguo2}.
 In particular, in 2024, Son, Thang and Oanh first studied the exponentially bounded $C$-semigroups and the Cauchy initial value problems in $\mathcal{T}_{\varepsilon, \lambda}$-complete random normed modules \cite{Son}.
-Subsequently, Zhang, Wei and Liu established some relations among $C$-existence families, $C$-semigroups and their associated abstract Cauchy problems in $\mathcal{T}_{\varepsilon, \lambda}$-complete random normed modules \cite{Zhangliuwei}.
+Subsequently, Zhang and Liu studied the abstract Cauchy problem for evolution equations in $\mathcal{T}_{\varepsilon, \lambda}$-complete random normed modules \cite{Zhangliu25}.
+Recently, Zhang, Wei and Liu established some relations among $C$-existence families, $C$-semigroups and their associated abstract Cauchy problems in $\mathcal{T}_{\varepsilon, \lambda}$-complete random normed modules \cite{Zhangliuwei}.
 The aim of this paper is to continue to study the theory of exponentially bounded $C$-semigroups in the random setting, specially, we will first introduce the notion of the Laplace transform for an abstract-valued function from $[0, \infty)$ to a $\mathcal{T}_{\varepsilon, \lambda}$-complete random normed module and further apply such Laplace transforms to exponentially bounded $C$-semigroups on a $\mathcal{T}_{\varepsilon, \lambda}$-complete random normed module.

-This paper contains five sections: In Section 2, we will present some preliminaries.
-In Section 3, we will introduce the notion of the Laplace transform for an abstract-valued function from $[0, \infty)$ to a $\mathcal{T}_{\varepsilon, \lambda}$-complete random normed module $S$ and present some basic results peculiar to such Laplace transforms; then, based on the above work, in Section 4, we will establish the Hille-Yosida theorem for an exponentially bounded $C$-semigroup on $S$.
+This paper contains five sections: in Section 2, we will present some preliminaries.
+In Section 3, we will introduce the notion of the Laplace transform for an abstract-valued function from $[0, \infty)$ to a $\mathcal{T}_{\varepsilon, \lambda}$-complete random normed module $S$ and present some basic results peculiar to such Laplace transforms; then, based on the above work, in Section 4, we will establish the Hille-Yosida type theorem for an exponentially bounded $C$-semigroup on $(S, \mathcal{T}_{\varepsilon, \lambda})$ for the case that $R(C)$ is nondense in $(S, \mathcal{T}_{\varepsilon, \lambda})$.
 In Section 5, we will apply such Laplace transforms to abstract Cauchy problems in the random setting.